Wood species

 photo source: blacklocustlumber.com

-The first time I worked with acacia wood was before the revolution, when I was at ICPIL (Institute for Research and Design in the Wood Industry).
-Acacia was nothing new to me, because my grandmother had acacia trees in the countryside, near the fence, for which she often got into disputes with the neighbours.
-They would want to cut them down because they made shade, my grandmother didn't want to because it was good wood for structural strength and she kept them for eventual construction.
-Besides this idea that they could be used in construction, I also had in mind their smell when they bloomed, the spikes I scratched myself in, and so on.
+The first time I worked with acacia wood was before the revolution, when I was at ICPIL (Research and Design Institute for the Wood Industry).
+The acacia was not new to me, because my grandmother had acacia trees in the country, next to the fence, for which she often came into conflict with the neighbors.
+They would want to cut them down because they shaded and slowed down the crops, my grandmother didn't want to because it was good structural timber and she kept them for possible construction.
+Besides this idea that they could be used in construction, I also had in my mind their smell when they bloomed, the spikes ,airy and sharp and that was about it.

 acacia wood